Natures Super Food

 How To Make Stinging Nettle Tea

-In this article I want to cover the advantages of drinking stinging nettle tea and how to make stinging nettle tea when you're out in the woods.
+In this article I want to cover the advantages and benefits of drinking stinging nettle tea and how to make this nettle tea when you're out in the woods.

-In my video below, you can see the process from start to finish:
+In my video (end of article), you can see the process from start to finish:

 benefits of nettle tea